 - Appears not to randomize order when you click through a deck, so you pass through all the “embryology” questions before getting to “pathology,” for instance.
 This also means that some questions are grouped thematically in a way that gives hints to what the answer might be

 - A few technical faults with the website; clicks sometimes don’t register, images occasionally don’t appear.

 - The large blocks of information that appear with each card can be overwhelming, making this feel like more of a general review session rather than a faster-paced flashcard session

 Where do I find it?

-We often talk about the two undebatable pillars of Step 1 studying: First Aid and USMLE World’s Qbank.
+We often talk about the two undebatable pillars of Step 1 studying: First Aid and the UWorld Step 1 qbank.
 The former organizes the considerable amount of material you’ll find on the test into discrete, manageable blocks.
 It gives a skeleton on which to build all the rest of your studying.
 The latter is a powerful question-based resource that allows you to organize your questions by topic and subject area.